rjwats/esp8266-react/README.md

 There will now be a REST service exposed on "/exampleSettings" for reading and writing (GET/POST) the settings.
 Any modifications will be persisted in SPIFFS, in this case to "/config/exampleSettings.json"

 Sometimes you need to perform an action when the settings are updated, you can achieve this by overriding the onConfigUpdated() function which gets called every time the settings are updated.
-You can also perform an action when the service starts by overriding the begin() function, being sure to call super.begin():
+You can also perform an action when the service starts by overriding the begin() function, being sure to call SettingsService::begin():

 ```cpp